ccheng11/BBK_AdvQ/Week 4/Week-4-Survey-Part-1.md

 Our objectives today include:

--   Set up a survey object using complex survey information, such as sample weight and stratification variables.
+-   Set up a `survey` object using survey design information, such as sample weight and stratification variables.
 -   Use a `tidyverse` approach to study descriptive statistics.

-We will use the package `survey` and a tidyverse-style wrapper called `srvyr`.
+We will use the package `survey` and a tidyverse-style wrapper called `srvyr` (pronounced as “surveyor”).

 ``` r
 library(survey)